William Cowherd

 William Cowherd (1763 – 24 March 1816) was an English Christian minister and vegetarianism activist.
-He served a congregation in Salford known as the Bible Christian Church.
-Cowherd advocated and encouraged members of his then small group of followers, known as Bible Christians or "Cowherdites", to abstain from the eating of meat as a form of temperance.
-The Church was one of the philosophical forerunners of the Vegetarian Society founded in 1847.
+He founded the Bible Christian Church in Salford, whose members were encouraged to abstain from meat and alcoholic drink.
+The church was later associated with the early vegetarian movement in Britain, including the formation of the Vegetarian Society in 1847.

 Early life

-After teaching philology at Beverley Cowherd came to Manchester and became curate to the Rev. John Clowes at St John's Church.
-Having studied the writings of Emanuel Swedenborg, he like Clowes, adopted Swedenborgian doctrine and preached at the Swedenborgian church in Peter Street.
-He is said to have been the only man to read the Latin writings of Swedenborg in their entirety.
+After teaching philology at Beverley, Cowherd moved to Manchester and became curate to Rev. John Clowes at St John's Church.
+He studied the writings of Emanuel Swedenborg and, like Clowes, adopted Swedenborgian doctrine.
+He preached at the Swedenborgian church in Peter Street.
+According to William Axon, Cowherd was said to have been the only man to read Swedenborg's Latin writings in their entirety.